-- If possible, have the students take turn reading parts of the story as opposed to the teacher being the reader.
-This is a good way to practise reading skills.
+- Encourage the students take turn reading parts of the story to practise reading skills.

-- Ask the students what kinds of fish they know or have seen.
+- Ask the students what kinds of fish they know or have seen and to describe them.

 - Ask the students to draw their own fish based on the ones in the book.
 The wackier and crazier the fish, the better!

-- Have them share their fish creations to the class.
+- Ask students to share their fish creations with the class.

 - Let the students play Terrific Tens Go FishOnce they're done.

-- You can also let them play Fish Bowl Addition.
+- Assess student understanding of addition by having them play Fish Bowl Addition.

 - Talk about One Fish Two Fish Red Fish Blue Fish.
 Ask the students for their opinions on the book.

-- Talk about the maths games you've played (Terrific Tens Go Fish and Fish Bowl Addition).
+- Reflect on the maths games played in the lesson (Terrific Tens Go Fish and Fish Bowl Addition).
 Ask the students what they liked or didn't like about the games.

 - Share out 1–2 work samples and have the class solve the addition equation.